Fujicsso/PLOG_FEUP/README.md

 # PLOG

-In the files "P1" and "P2" are the 2 projects developed for this chair.
+In the files "P1" and "P2" are the 2 projects developed for this curricular unit.
 To run them just install Sicstus (for work one) and SwiProlog (for work 2) and run: main.pl and type "play." for "P1" / aztec.pl and type "aztec." for "P2".

 The first work is a reproduction of the game Nudge, with the instructions on the PDF included.